What to Know Before You Go

 The Underground Experience

-At your leisure you should be able to find your way past the restaurant and restrooms, beyond which you’ll find the queue for the tiny, nerve-wracking, high-speed lift that shoots you back up to the surface (option A), and separate area to the right for those that want to continue on to the Underground Museum (option B, which we heartily recommend).
-Your original guide should admit you into the museum exhibition which comprises an additional 16 chambers over 1.5kms packed full of artwork, artefacts and mining equipment which your guide will elaborate on.
+At your leisure you can take advantage of the restaurant and restrooms, beyond which you’ll find the queue for the high-speed lift that shoots you back up to the surface (option A), or the separate area to the right where your original guide should admit you into the Underground Museum exhibition (option B) - an additional 16 chambers over 1.5kms packed full of artwork, artefacts and mining equipment which your guide will elaborate on.
 Perhaps the most fascinating and informative part of the Wieliczka experience, the highlights of these beautiful exhibits include two paintings by famous 19th century Polish artist Jan Matejko, and an entire room full of sparkling salt crystals.
 Upon completion your guide leads you back to the ancient lift which takes you above ground back to where you started.

 Comments